 At each month’s Aggregate Competition the judge will select an image from the awards of those entered as the monthly Alice Black Image (colour) or Graham Burstow Award (mono) they will use their own criteria to select the image.

 All images submitted in the Aggregate Competition have the potential to become a possible winner of the Trophy as there is no restriction on the grade of the entrant or the medium in which the image is presented.
 The Alice Black image chosen each month receives an additional 2 points to the points already awarded.

 As part of the “End of the Year” competition, the judge will choose the winning image from the eleven images chosen by the monthly judges.
 There are no points awarded for the overall winner, in common with other EOY awards.

 In honour of our late member David Hack, the club has introduced the “David Hack Memorial Trophy”.
 David was a keen, successful motor sport photographer who lost his battle for life due to Leukemia.
 Each year our members are invited to attend the “David Hack Classic Car Meet” arranged by the Toowoomba North Rotary Club and enter images taken on the day into a special competition.
 The best image is awarded the “David Hack Memorial Trophy”.

-The event is held each year at the Toowoomba Airport during May.
-In 2021 this will be May 16.
 There are no restrictions placed on members as to subject matter, grade or medium of the images presented for consideration.
 The Management Committee of the Toowoomba Photographic Society Inc. will choose a judge each year and the Trophy will be presented at the End of Year Presentation Dinner.